tunoowy/Yet-Another-Kindred-Blades-Mod-YAKBM-/README.md

 -    Scar on face from WW
 -    Hair from WW (just the texture; the length is not changed)
 -    Tattoo on the left arm from WW
--    Glowing WW tattoo (mostly)
+-    Glowing WW Tattoo (mostly)
--    Recolored daggers
+-    Recolored Daggers
 -    New Dagger
 -    New Intro Videos
 -    New KB Tattoo